Junior Achievement is a 501(c)(3) charitable organization, to which contributions are tax-deductible to the extent permitted by law.

 The University of Delaware Education Research & Development Center, College of Education & Public Policy, conducted an evaluation of JA BizTown in 2013.
 This study involved matched pre and post-testing of 1,861 JA BizTown students.
 Researchers found statistically significant knowledge gains from the start to the end of the program, with pre-test average score of 8.95 and post-test of 13.73.
 This was followed by a KPMG nationwide study of JA Finance Park which showed that 24% of Delaware students who said they were "unlikely to graduate from a 2-year college" before their JA Finance Park experience changed their response to "LIKELY" while they were at JA Finance Park!

 In 2018-19, Junior Achievement of Delaware reached over 17,000 K-12 students in all three of Delaware's counties, and in nearby Cecil and Salem Counties in Maryland and New Jersey respectively.
 Through scientifically proven methods, we are changing student attitudes from "I Can't" to "I CAN!"

 A Note from JA of Delaware President, Rob Eppes:

 Dear friends and supporters,

 Three is the right number for persuasion.
-At least that is the assertion of a bookmarked New York Times article I recently re-read called, "The Power of Three," by Susannah Jacob published three years ago.
+At least that is the assertion of a bookmarked New York Times article I recently re-read called, "The Power of Three," by Susannah Jacob published a few years ago.